-With Walter Willett at the helm, it probably shouldn’t be surprising that this looks and feels like an extension of the Dietary Guidelines for Americans now proposed for the whole world, complete with talk of United Nations level sanctions and taxes to prevent excess meat consumption.
+With Walter Willett at the helm, it probably shouldn’t be surprising that this looks and feels like an extension of the Dietary Guidelines for Americans now proposed for the world, complete with talk of United Nations level sanctions and taxes to limit meat consumption.

-As shown in the chart below, It’s the added fats and oils (mostly from unsaturated fats) as well as flours and cereals (i.e. rice, wheat and corn) that have exploded in our food system and tracked closely with the rise in obesity of the past half-century.
-The EAT Lancet guidelines will only serve to solidify and exacerbate this runaway trend!
+However, it’s the added fats and oils (mostly from unsaturated fats) as well as flours and cereals (i.e. rice, wheat and corn) that have exploded in our food system and tracked closely with the rise in obesity of the past half-century.
+The EAT Lancet guidelines will only exacerbate this runaway trend!

-While Walter Willett and friends cite concerns over saturated fat and LDL cholesterol, the reduction in red meat and eggs, and the growth in unsaturated fats clearly has not been helping us in spite of fervent belief held by many that there is a causal link between cholesterol in our diet and heart disease.
-If you want to see how little we actually know about how diet affects our cholesterol and health this 3.5 hour debate between Chris Kresser and Joel Kahn is enlightening.
+While Walter Willett and friends cite concerns over saturated fat and LDL cholesterol, the reduction in red meat and eggs and the growth in unsaturated fats clearly has not been helping us in spite of fervent belief held by many that there is a causal link between cholesterol in our diet and heart disease.

-While Willett talks wistfully and romantically about the benefits of olive oil that was used in healthy Mediterranean diets, olive oil actually makes up less than two per cent of the ‘unsaturated oils’ that we consume while oil extracted from subsidised soy, canola make up more than three-quarters of our vegetable oil consumption.
+While Willett talks wistfully and romantically about the benefits of olive oil that was used in healthy Mediterranean diets, olive oil actually makes up less than two per cent of the ‘unsaturated oils’ that we consume.
+In contrast, subsidised soy, canola make up more than three-quarters of our vegetable oil consumption.